KuramaSyu/GoToHell/README.md

 #### Ongoing

 - [ ] move API calls to utils/API
+  - standard.tsx: DELETE api/sports
+  - Sport.tsx: POST api/sports
 - [ ] add functions to these APIs, which only fetch, if zustand store has nothing stored in it

 #### Features

-- update script: make a backup of db in same folder under backups/iso-date.sql
+- [ ] update script: make a backup of db in same folder under backups/iso-date.sql
-- Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
+- [ ] Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
-- box for dragging workouts in.
+- [ ] box for dragging workouts in.
 Upload multiple things at once
-- leg_raises
+- [ ] leg_raises

 #### Fixes / QoL

-- Show all multipliers in the settings
+- [ ] Show all multipliers in the settings
-- separate repository for background pictures
+- [ ] separate repository for background pictures

+#### Perf

+- [ ] Backend Delete Sport: add userid to db request, instead of making multiple requests

 #### Ideas